kokob42/woocommerce-email-inquiry-cart-options/readme.txt

 == Upgrade Notice ==

+= 1.0.4 =
+Upgrade now to add functionality from 4 new features.

 = 1.0.3 =
 Upgrade now for major admin User interface upgrade and various minor bug fixes.